trueos/trueos-docs/trueos-handbook/support.rst

 File menu icons are taken from the KDE Oxygen theme located in :file:`/usr/local/share/icons/oxygen`.
 Use these file menu icons so we do not have many different icons used for the same function.
-:numref:`Table &s <common icons>` lists the commonly used icons and their default file names.
+:numref:`Table %s <common icons>` lists the commonly used icons and their default file names.

 .. _common icons: